Skip to main content

 Maryland Child Custody Laws

-Parents must come to an agreement on child custody when they separate.
-These arrangements include how they will make major decisions regarding their child moving forward (referred to as "legal custody") and how they will share time with their child (referred to as "parenting time," "timesharing," or "physical custody," depending on the state).
-If parents are unable to come to an agreement, courts will decide the best course of action based on state child custody laws.
+Parents must agree on child custody when they separate.
+This includes how they will make major decisions about their child (legal custody) and sharing time with their child (parenting time, timesharing, or physical custody, depending on the state).
+If parents can't agree, courts will decide the best plan based on state child custody laws.

-All states, except Massachusetts, including Maryland, have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
+All states, except Massachusetts, have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 In Maryland, joint custody is an option for separated parents, and the state recognizes grandparents' visitation rights.
-Maryland does not consider the wishes of the child in custody matters, although a child of at least 16 years old may petition the court for a change of custody.
+Maryland doesn't consider the wishes of the child in custody matters.
+But, a child of at least 16 may petition the court for a change of custody.

-Here is a brief summary of child custody laws in Maryland.
+This article offers a summary of child custody laws in Maryland.

 Learn more about Maryland's child custody laws in the chart below.
-You can also visit FindLaw's Child Custody section for more articles and resources on this topic.
+You can also visit FindLaw's Child Custody section for more articles on this topic.

 § 5-203 et seq. of the Maryland Code